mnaimar-dev/mnaimar-dev/README.md

 - 👯 I’m looking to collaborate in any project that allows me to continue learning about programming.

-- 💡 My goal is to join my two passions (finance and programming) in order to direct my knowledge towards **blockchain development**.
+- 💡 My goal is to join my two passions (finance and programming) in order to direct my knowledge towards **Blockchain Development**.

 ### Where to find me:
 <p align="left">